MartinL551/High-Lows-Web-App/README.md

 <p> Place holder readme for High Lows Post App </p>

-<p> Idea is to make gathering of weekly deparment high and lows easier </p>
+<p> Idea is to make gathering of weekly department high and lows easier </p>